diversen/pebble-framework-docs/docs/Template.md

 The `Pebble\Template` class is used for creating secure HTML templates.
 It uses the `Pebble\Special` class for encoding the template variables.
+Every HTML entity is encoded by default.

+The class has four methods:

+* `Template::getOutput($variables_ary, 'path/to/template.php')`.
+Return output of a template as a string
+* `Template::getOutputRaw($variables_ary, 'path/to/template.php')`.
+Return output of a template as a string with no encoding
+* `Template::render($variables_ary, 'path/to/template.php')`.
+Output the parsed templates directly to stdout (e.g. the browser).
+* `Template::renderRaw($variables_ary, 'path/to/template.php')`.
+Output the parsed templates directly to stdout (e.g. the browser) with no encoding.

 Let's create a main page template with the variables `$title` and `$content` in the `src/templates` dir.
-This is the dir where all templates are placed for this project.
+This is the dir where all templates are placed for the examples.

 ```src/templates/main.php ->```